ibm-cloud-docs/containers/ts-lb-vpc-no-ips.md

     ```
     {: pre}

-3. Using the ID for the larger subnets that you created in step 1, add the zones to the worker pool.
-Repeat the following command for each zone and subnet.
+3. Using the IDs of the new subnets that you created in the previous step, add the zones to the worker pool.
+Repeat this command for each zone and subnet.
     ```sh
     ibmcloud ks zone add vpc-gen2 --zone <zone> --subnet-id <subnet_id> --cluster <cluster_name_or_ID> --worker-pool <worker_pool_name>
     ```
     {: pre}

 4. After a few minutes, verify that your `LoadBalancer` service is successfully provisioned onto one of the new subnets.
-If the service is provisioned successfully, no `Warning` or `Error` events are displayed.
+If the service is provisioned successfully, the **Events** section shows no `Warning` or `Error` events.
     ```sh
     kubectl describe svc <kubernetes_lb_service_name>
     ```